naureen20/Housing-Prices-Competition-for-Kaggle-Learn-Users/README.md

 ## Contents

-> 1. <a href='https://github.com/naureen20/Housing-Prices-Prediction-with-Advanced-Regression-models/house price all regression models_.ipynb#1.
+> 1. <a href='https://github.com/naureen20/Housing-Prices-Prediction-with-Advanced-Regression-models/blob/master/house%20price%20all%20regression%20models_.ipynb#1.
 Loading and Exploring Data'>Loading and Exploring Data</a>

   Data is read from files and SalesPrice in training dara, ID for houses in test data are located